KhronosGroup/ANARI-SDK/libs/anari/README.md

 manage all C API calls which are done on `ANARILibrary` (where the function's first argument is the library).

-Note that `anariLoadLibrary()` uses the follwing naming convention for dynamically loading an `ANARILibrary` at runtime: `anari_library_[name]`, where `[name]` matches the string passed to `anariLoadLibrary`. `[name]` is used to construct a C function name which is looked up as the entry point needed to
+Note that `anariLoadLibrary()` uses the following naming convention for dynamically loading an `ANARILibrary` at runtime: `anari_library_[name]`, where `[name]` matches the string passed to `anariLoadLibrary`. `[name]` is used to construct a C function name which is looked up as the entry point needed to